parbasu/tableau/crime_germany/README.md

 **9.** Section 8 is just the glossary.
 It contains information about how statistics like clearance rate and offence rate, among other things, are calculated.

 ---

+As you can see, there is a lot of data in the report.
+The visualizations I created use tables only from section 3.1.